Biometris/statgenMPP/cran-comments.md

-## New release
+## Second release

-- Initial CRAN release
-- After earlier release replaced doi in DESCRIPTION using correct notation
+- Improvements in the algorithm to increase performance and reduce memory allocation.
+Also allow for parallel computing.

 ----

 ## Test environments

-* local Windows 10 install, R 4.1.3
+* local Windows 10 install, R 4.2.1
 * winbuilder (develop)
 * macbuilder
 * Ubuntu (on github actions, devel and release)